Towards automated formal security analysis of SAML V2.0 Web Browser SSO standard -- the POST/Artifact use case: Introduction

-\paragraph*{Organization of the paper} Brief description of the SAML standard and the SAML Web SSO Profile is given in Section~\ref{section:background}.
+\paragraph*{Organization of the paper} First, we discuss related work in Section~\ref{section:related}.
+A brief description of the SAML standard and the SAML Web SSO Profile is given in Section~\ref{section:background}.
 Then, we present the methodology and the formal model of the POST/Artifact use case in Section~\ref{section:formal_model}.
-In Section~\ref{section:properties}, we present the security properties and the result of their verification with the discussion summarising the results in Section~\ref{section:discussion}.
-We discuss related work is Section \ref{section:related} and conclude in Section~\ref{section:conclusion}.
+In Section~\ref{section:properties}, we present the security properties and the result of their verification, with the discussion summarizing the results in Section~\ref{section:discussion}.
+Finally, we conclude in Section~\ref{section:conclusion}.